 Many new crops are now produced on Dominican soil in addition to the traditional ones.
-Fruits such as bananas, mangoes, papayas, coconuts, oranges, melons, and pineapples are produced for export to the American and European markets and for local consumption; the same goes for rice, beans, root crops, and vegetables.
-Temperate climate crops such as potatoes, cabbage, carrots, strawberries and apples are grown in the valleys of the central mountains.
-Focusing on organic produce, the Dominican Republic has become one of the world's leading exporters of organic bananas and cacao.
+Fruits such as bananas, oranges, plantains, pineapples, coconuts, mangoes, melons, avocados, limes, cashew nuts, watermelons and papayas are produced for export to the American and European markets and for local consumption.
+The Dominican Republic produces approximately 29% of all fruits harvested in the entire Caribbean and Central America region, in 765,000 hectares of fruit farms, and has become one of the world's leading exporters of organic bananas and cacao.